doyouevendata/doyouevendata.github.io/_posts/2017-03-27-dynamically-generated-graphs.md

  #### Plotting graphs.

 <p align="justify">Now we can go straight to the point, which means plotting graphs!
-Building the first, static graph will be very easy (its level: one-line-easiness).
+Building the first, static graph will be very easy (level: one-line-easiness).
 We only have to tell <code>plotly</code> "dude, take my annual dataset, put Years on Y axis, put temperature anomalies on Y axis, make it a scatter chart, where data are presented as line", translate it to plotly language and place in the first plot output:</p>

 ```r
 output$plot <- renderPlotly({